TylerArch/project-tracker/README.md

 ## Credits

-There were no collaborators on this Password Generator.
+There were no collaborators on this Project Tracker.

 ## License

-No licensing was used in the creation of this Password Generator.
+No licensing was used in the creation of this Project tracker.

 ---